Does VPN Slow Down Internet Speed? [Resolved]

 Certain VPN providers may claim to increase the Internet connection speed by using a VPN or even assert that they help bypass ISP throttling.

-1. Server Locations
+1. Server locations

-The type of encryption is also the cause of slow internet connectivity while connecting through a VPN client.
+The type of encryption is also the cause of slow internet connectivity when connecting through a VPN client.
 A VPN provider offers different protocols for handling different types of requests.
 You can optimize speed by decreasing your privacy and encryption, which means other trying protocols that allow you additional features.

 Most commonly, VPNs offer three types of Protocols, PPTP, L2TP/IPsec, and OpenVPN, designed to handle various kinds of needs by various devices.
 It would help if you always tried to figure out a suitable protocol.